sheltah22/compiler/README.md

-# Compiler
+# Some Compiler
 #### Author: Shelby Frazier

 ## Overview
-This is a compiler for a toy language.
+This is a compiler for a toy languages whose features I have not fully decided on yet.

+## Language Specifications
+TBD.

 ## Building and Testing
 ### Setup Instructions
 You will need ocaml, opam and oasis installed to run the compiler.
 1. Install ocaml and opam using your preferred package manager.
-2. Then use opam to install oasis and menhir using `opam install oasis` and `opam install menhir`.
+2. Use opam to install oasis and menhir using `opam install oasis` and `opam install menhir`.

 ### Build Instructions